intelligent-agent/redeem/docs/replicape.rst

 As the name suggests, Replicape is a cape.
-Capes are one of the defining things about BeagleBone black/white/green, where the main development board acts as a base unit, and then accepts different add-on hardware through the two 48 pin headers, which in turn define some of the pin behaviors during Linux kernel startup.
+Capes are one of the defining things about BeagleBone black/white/green, where the main development board acts as a base unit, and then accepts different add-on hardware through the two 48 pin headers, which in turn define some of the pinat behaviors during Linux kernel startup.
 This is similar to “shields” on Arduino and “HAT”s on Raspberry Pi.
 Mounting the Replicape on BeagleBone should be pretty straight forward, just make sure the notch in the cape